 The power of colleagues

-Many people living with cancer want to return to work.
-Sometimes the people at work make up another vital network of support.
-Talking about cancer with colleagues as well as keeping in touch during work absences can have a positive impact on recovery3.
+Many people living with cancer want to return to work, where colleagues often constitute another vital network of support.
+Talking about cancer with colleagues as well as keeping in touch during work absences can have a positive impact on recovery.

 What can we do?